 Many issues can cause or contribute to stomach pain, and getting an accurate diagnosis is critical to relieving symptoms and preventing more serious issues.
-At GI Health in Lower Manhattan, NY, Dr. Anthony Ng uses state-of-the-art techniques to diagnose stomach pain and treat it so patients can feel better and enjoy better health.
+At GI Health in Lower Manhattan and Brooklyn, NY, Dr. Anthony Ng uses state-of-the-art techniques to diagnose stomach pain and treat it so patients can feel better and enjoy better health.

 There are many issues that can cause or contribute to stomach or abdominal pain.
 Because the gastrointestinal tract is interconnected, an issue that affects one portion of the GI tract can cause symptoms to occur elsewhere as well, which can make diagnosis problematic in some cases.
 Having an evaluation by a skilled and experienced gastroenterologist is the best way to determine the underlying cause so the most appropriate treatment can be provided to relieve symptoms and prevent complications.
 Some of the most common causes of abdominal pain include:

 Chronic or recurrent pain, as well as acute and severe pain, should be evaluated right away to prevent serious problems from developing.